zhousheng97/zhousheng97/README.md

 - ✈️ 🏊 🎶 I enjoy traveling, sports like swimming and yoga, and music in all its moods, which energizes me for work.
 - 💬 As an ENFJ-A, I thrive on meaningful collaboration and communication.
 - 📫 You can reach me at hzgn97@gmail.com—let’s connect!
-- 🏃‍♀️ I believe scientific research is a marathon.
-Let’s keep going!